raushan303/lets-guess-native/README.md

 3. We will show you 9 tiles
 4. One of the tiles will be hiding your number
 5. You will have three chance to select any tile to see the number under that tile
-6. If you guessed the tile which is containg you number then you will win the game else you will loose
+6. If you guessed the tile which is containing you number then you will win the game else you will loose
 7. **Added proper validations as well as error and success messages**

 ### Technology Used